Eagle Eye’s Hunter Ranger True Archery Build(PVE) MOD 14

 Why not use fox cunning or commanding shot?

-first as an hr your not there to help support anyone unless you feel the group really needs it. secondly, fox cunning doesn’t do any damage and takes up a slot. thirdly commanding shot takes too long to cast and not worthwhile unless you’re a support hr that only buffs and debuffs. you are there to rain down hell and butcher everything in sight you can’t afford standing on the sidelines and it isn’t even fun if your not the one bringing the pain.
+first as an hr your not there to help support anyone, only to buff yourself and melt the mobs. secondly, fox cunning doesn’t do any damage and takes up a slot. thirdly commanding shot takes too long to cast and not worthwhile unless you’re a support hr that only buffs and debuffs. you are there to rain down hell and butcher everything in sight you can’t afford standing on the sidelines and it isn’t even fun if your not the one bringing the pain.

-Daily powers: Honestly we rarely touch our dailies since all dps is in the encounters and at-wills
+Daily powers: we do use seismic shot but most of our dps is in the encounters and at-wills

 - Forest ghost- if you need to make a hasty escape from death or rush ahead(if you know you can)